github/explore/topics/blockly/index.md

 ---
 aliases: google-blockly
 display_name: Blockly
-short_description: A drag-n-drop library by Google
+short_description: A drag-n-drop library by Google.
 topic: blockly
 ---
 Blockly is a drag-n-drop library made by Google.
 It can define custom blocks, include plug-ins, convert blocks to real code, and more.